Special Use Facility Rentals

 - Renters charging admission/selling tickets to the event must pay the associated fee.

 Rules for the Use / Sale of Alcohol

 Spirituous liquor is not permitted at the McCown-Mangum House.
 Alcoholic beverages are not permitted at any picnic shelter, campsite or neighborhood, or recreation center.
 The following rules apply if you intend to provide alcoholic beverages at an event at the Durham Armory, Spruce Pine Lodge, or the McCown-Mangum House.

 - "Alcoholic Beverage" is defined as champagne, beer, wine (fortified and unfortified) or spirituous liquor.

-- Renters must complete a DPR alcohol application and pay all related fees to serve alcoholic beverages.
-The DPR alcohol application fee is $50.
+- Renters must pay all related fees to serve alcoholic beverages.
+There is a $50 fee for rental applications that include alcohol.

 - An Alcoholic Beverage Control (ABC) "Limited Special Occasion" permit must be obtained in order to serve fortified wine and spirituous liquor.
 The permit may be secured from the North Carolina Alcoholic Beverage Control Commission (NCABCC).
 The permit fee is $50 and must be paid to the NCABCC.

 - An Alcoholic Beverage Control (ABC) "Special One-Time Permit for the Sale of Alcoholic Beverages" must be obtained in order to sell alcoholic beverages.
 The permit may be secured from the North Carolina Alcoholic Beverage Control Commission.
 A special event permit must be authorized by DPR for any event where alcohol will be sold.

 - Renters are required by the City to request and pay for security provided by the City of Durham Police Department during the event.
 Security requirements will be determined based on the location, size, and type of event.